JL2435/sier2-tutorial/docs/source/tutorials/tutorial_3.rst

 Tutorial part 3 - GUI
 =====================

-In this tutorial, we'll build on the dag we build previously to provide a GUI interface.
+In this tutorial, we'll build on the dag we built previously to provide a GUI interface.
 We'll be using ``panel``, an open-source Python library designed to streamline the development of robust tools, dashboards, and complex applications entirely within Python.